kymyko/simple-blog-front/README.md

 # John Doe | Photo Studio

+MOCK MODEL!

 This is a basic HTML webpage for John Doe's Photo Studio.

 ## Table of Contents